Olf0/crypto-sdcard/README.md

 * Support of encrypted partitions and whole devices.
 * Support for Cryptsetup LUKS and Cryptsetup "plain".
 * Default parameters for Cryptsetup "plain" are "*-h sha1 -s 256 -c aes-xts-plain*".
-* Note that SailfishOS (with Cryptsetup < 2.0) supports only LUKSv1 headers.
+* Note that SailfishOS (by providing Cryptsetup v1.x.y) supports only LUKSv1 headers.
-* Start mounting encrypted (partitions on) SD-card via udisks at the earliest sensible time: Right after udisks2.service has started.
+* Start mounting encrypted (partitions on) SD-card via udisks at the earliest sensible time:<br />
+  Right after udisks2.service has started.
 * Unmount before udisks2 begins stopping, hence achieving a clean unmount.
 * Ensure, that AlienDalvik (specifically *alien-service-manager.service*) begins starting after mounting succeeded, to allow for [android_storage on SD-card](https://together.jolla.com/question/179060/how-to-externalising-android_storage-and-other-directories-files-to-sd-card/#179060-2-externalising-homenemoandroid_storage).
 Even more importantly this also ensures, that unmounting occurs only after AlienDalvik is completely stopped.<br />
 Nevertheless, these configuration files are also applicable to devices without AlienDalvik installed.